ideaves/Forecasting-Container/README.md

 front contract price, being tracked in the chart control.
 The legend displays the model's r-squared.
 The point markers are colored red when relatively high, and pale/teal when nearly useless.
 The lines represent the current-time r-squared color like the markers.

+That python script will need to run some Tensorflow models, and needs to be set up and configured by you, if you expect python prediction scripts to be helpful.
+So you'll need the five models, from that same python package as the script.
+That will enable it to run, but no guarantee of the model accuracy as of the time you run them.
+You will want them to actually work well though, so the other script there runs as a continuous process, attempting to use your GPU, if you have one.
+That attempts to improve upon the model quality feeding on the data gathered by the "collect" function here.